lealtt/luna/README.md

 ## ✨ Features

-* 🧠 **TypeScript-first** – Full type safety across commands, events, components, and localization.
+- 🧠 **TypeScript-first** – Full type safety across commands, events, components, and localization.
-* ⚙️ **Dynamic Module Loading** – Automatically loads commands, events, components, and tasks from your source tree.
+- ⚙️ **Dynamic Module Loading** – Automatically loads commands, events, components, and tasks from your source tree.
-* 🌐 **i18n System** – Type-safe internationalization with automatic key generation and localization helpers.
+- 🌐 **i18n System** – Type-safe internationalization with automatic key generation and localization helpers.
-* 📜 **Logging System** – Structured and colored console logs with custom levels.
+- 📜 **Logging System** – Structured and colored console logs with custom levels.
-* ⚡ **Fast Startup** – Parallel module loading and optimized runtime imports.
+- ⚡ **Fast Startup** – Parallel module loading and optimized runtime imports.
-* 🧩 **Components with Custom IDs** – Pass values via components (buttons, selects, etc.) and retrieve them later.
+- 🧩 **Components with Custom IDs** – Pass values via components (buttons, selects, etc.) and retrieve them later.
-* 🛠️ **Utility Functions** – Helper functions to easily create ActionRows, Embeds, Buttons, and other components.
+- 🛠️ **Utility Functions** – Helper functions to easily create ActionRows, Embeds, Buttons, and other components.
-* ⏱️ **Task System** – Schedule tasks to run automatically after a certain period of time or immediately when the bot starts.
+- ⏱️ **Task System** – Schedule tasks to run automatically after a certain period of time or immediately when the bot starts.

----
+- 📑 **Reusable Paginator** – A powerful creator function to easily build complex, customizable, and emoji-driven paginated embeds.
+- 🔒 **Interaction State Handler** – A type-safe, in-memory system using Zod to securely pass temporary data between interactions, like from a command to a button.

 ---